artemkorsakov/algorithm/README.md

 # Algorithms Library

-Algorithms library contains the most popular and efficient algorithms.
+Algorithms library contains the most popular and interesting algorithms.

 The following books, articles and resources served as a source for the algorithms - [source of algorithms](https://artemkorsakov.github.io/algorithms/sources_of_algorithms.html).